-Revenue Recognition, Deferred Revenue and Change in Accounting Principle
+Revenue Recognition and Deferred Revenue

 Net revenues include sales of products and services.
 Product sales consist of simulators, upgrade components, recoil kits, Threat-Fire® and other accessories.
 Services include limited warranties and related support.
 The Company recognizes revenue for these products and services when it is realized or realizable and earned.
 Revenue is considered realized and earned when: (i) persuasive evidence of an arrangement exists; (ii) delivery has occurred and/or services have been rendered; (iii) the price is fixed and determinable; and (iv) collection of the resulting receivable is reasonably assured.
-Shipping fees are charged to customers and recorded as a component of net sales.
+Shipping fees are charged to customers and recorded as a component of net revenues.